W01 Activity: Team Project Setup

 - If you wanted to keep what was on GitHub and remove your recent changes choose "Accept Incoming Changes".

-- Or, if you choose "Accept Both Changes" it will smoosh both sets of changes together.
+- Or, if you choose "Accept Both Changes" it will merge both sets of changes together.
 This is often the quickest way to get rid of the conflict, but is usually requires more work to actually fix the problem.

 - The code content under the